Iowa vs. Nebraska odds, March Madness predictions: 2026 NCAA Tournament Sweet 16 picks from proven model

 After 10,000 simulations of Iowa vs. Nebraska, SportsLine's model is going Over on the total (131.5 points).
 The Over has hit in seven of the last 10 head-to-head meetings.
 The Over has also hit in three of the last five Iowa games.
 Iowa is 5-5 against the spread in its last 10 games.
 Nebraska, meanwhile, is 6-4 ATS in its last 10.

 The model projects the Hawkeyes to have three players score 9.8 points or more, including Bennett Stirtz, who is projected to score 19.8 points.
 The Cornhuskers are projected to have four players score 10.9 points or more, led by Pryce Sandfort, who is projected to score 18.6 points.
-The model is projecting 146 combined points as the Over clears in 68% of simulations.
+The model is projecting 146 combined points as the Over clears in 68% of simulations in an A-rated pick.
 You can get the spread pick at SportsLine.

 How to make Nebraska vs. Iowa picks